ADMISSIONS PROCESS

 Step 1 Book onto an Open Morning or arrange a private tour to get to know us better.
 Register for a place at one of these events HERE.

-Step 2 Complete the Registration Form below and submit it with the £75 Registration Fee by 9 November 2022 (ideally before).
+Step 2 Complete the Registration Form below and submit it with the £75 Registration Fee by Tuesday 7 November 2023 (ideally before).

 Step 4 Arrange a Taster Day with us on a mutually agreeable date, to get to know us better.

-Step 6 Offer letters to successful candidates are sent out in early December and within two weeks of interview for any late entries.
+Step 6 Offer letters to successful candidates are sent out in early December and within approximately two weeks of interview for any late entries.
 School references will need to have been received before an offer can be given.

-Step 7 Deadline for the acceptance of offers is March 2023, or for late entries, one month after an offer has been made.
+Step 7 Deadline for the acceptance of offers is March 2024, or for late entries, one month after an offer has been made.

-Step 9 New pupil induction September 2023.
+Step 9 New pupil induction - September 2024.

 For further information please contact a member of the Admissions Team | admissions@royalhospitalschool.org | 01473 326136.